mobile menu

 more less

-If you choose to complete a BTEC HND in Engineering it’s expected that you’ll be aiming to go on to employment or progress to a final year at university.
-Pearson developed these qualifications in close collaboration with experts from professional bodies, businesses, universities and colleges to ensure you gain the skills and knowledge you’ll need to succeed in the future – whichever route you take.
+If you choose to complete our Level 5 HND in Manufacturing Engineering for England, you're likely aiming to go on to employment or progress to a final year at university.
+We have developed this qualification in close collaboration with experts from professional bodies and businesses to ensure you gain the skills and knowledge you'll need to succeed in the future – whichever route you take.

 What can I do with this qualification?

-If you successfully complete the Pearson BTEC Level 5 HND in Engineering (General Engineering) you’ll be to progress onto a higher level qualification.
-For instance, you’ll be eligible to apply for advanced standing to bachelor’s degrees in a range of engineering disciplines.
+If you successfully complete this HND in Manufacturing Engineering for England, you'll be able to progress to a higher-level qualification.
+For instance, you'll be eligible to apply for advanced standing to bachelor's degrees, such as relevant BEng (Hons) programmes at the University of Bolton.

-Diploma holders can also use the qualification to enter a range of other careers, and for some of these roles, both relevant experience and/or further study may be required.
-Some of these careers include:
+Diploma holders can also use the qualification to enter a range of other careers.
+Some of these roles may require relevant experience and/or further study.
+Some possibilities include:

 • Teaching